Alignak-monitoring/alignak/doc/source/13_monitoring/mssql.rst

 Look at the `labs.consol.de/lang/en/nagios/check_mssql_health/`_ page about how to configure your user connection.

 Then you will need to configure your user/password in the macros file so the plugins will have the good values for the connction.
-So update the /etc/shinken/resource.cfg file or c:\shinken\etc\resource.cfg file to setup the new password:
+So update the /etc/alignak/resource.cfg file or c:\alignak\etc\resource.cfg file to setup the new password:

 ::

-  $MSSQLUSER$=shinken
+  $MSSQLUSER$=alignak
-  $MSSQLPASSWORD$=shinkenpassword
+  $MSSQLPASSWORD$=alignakpassword

 Test the connection